 Write a short report on your method and results, carefully document the range of parameter settings that you tried and your experimental procedure.
 It should be no more than one page long.
 Report on the performance in terms of accuracy, and speculate on the successes and failures of the models.
-What were the results of the two methods of model selection on the training set vs. the test set?
+Which machine learning classifer produced the best performance?
 For the overall best performing model, include a confusion matrix as a form of error analysis.
-Also, explain the role of cross-validation in the above experiment.
+Also, explain the role of the development set in the above experiment.